sap-tutorials/Tutorials/tutorials/abap-custom-ui-subaccount-permission/abap-custom-ui-subaccount-permission.md

 ---
 title: Maintain Platform Subaccounts and SAP Web IDE Permissions
-description: Add new subaccount to the SAP Cloud Platform global account and give permission to access SAP Web IDE to everyone.
+description: Create a subaccount in a SAP Cloud Platform global account and give permission to access SAP Web IDE to dedicated users.
 auto_validation: true
 primary_tag: topic>abap-development
 tags: [  tutorial>beginner, topic>abap-development, topic>abap-extensibility ]
 time: 15
 author_name: Ulrike Liebherr
 author_profile: https://github.com/Liebherr
 ---

 ## Prerequisites
-  - **Authorization:** Your user needs access to your SAP Cloud Platform subaccount in the Neo environment.
+  - **Authorization:** Your user needs access to your **SAP Cloud Platform global account** in the Neo environment.

 ## Details
 ### You will learn
 - How to create a subaccount
 - How to give users the permission to enter SAP Web IDE

-This tutorial describes how to add new subaccounts to SAP Cloud Platform.
-Furthermore you learn how to give members the permission to enter SAP Web IDE.

 ### Additional Information
 - **SAP S/4HANA Cloud Release** (tutorial's last update): 1902